 1.5 Continually improving efficiency is good business practice for any organisation.
 This can be achieved through continually reviewing and improving processes (i.e. service redesign), using IT, digital and AI technologies to automate workflows and on-line services, and effective procurement, contract management and commissioning strategies to utilise the council's purchasing power to shape local provision or secure more competitive terms.
 To recognise this, some expenditure categories, e.g. supplies and services, can be cash limited (i.e. provided with a lower or no inflationary budget uplift or even reduced) or services can be targeted with generic efficiency targets (e.g. 1% or 2% cost reduction targets) to ensure that all areas of the council strive for improved value for money.
+Such targets can therefore also be applied to staffing budgets.
 These opportunities will be a key area to explore in the forthcoming budget process.